FINAL EXIT NETWORK OF ARIZONA

 Who are we?
 We are part of the national non-profit organization: Final Exit Network.
 Our purpose is the same as that of national FEN.
 Our Vision: "Any competent person unbearably suffering an intractable medical condition has the option to die legally and peacefully."
 Our Mission: "Educate qualified individuals in practical, peaceful ways to end their lives, offer a compassionate bedside presence, and defend their right to choose.“ Here are the local programs we offer:

 SMALL GROUP SOCIAL GATHERING: A get-together to share end of life interests with like-minded people in a safe and fun environment.
-A place to get to know others, and perhaps find someone to act as your medical power of attorney.
+This is a place to get to know others, and perhaps find someone to act as your medical power of attorney.
 Open to the public.

-ADVANCED DIRECTIVE WORKSHOP: A helpful follow-up to the advocacy training to learn about preparing advanced directives to clearly state your end of life and medical care wishes.
-A lawyer is present to answer questions.
-We’ll have plenty of the AZ State specific forms, which you can find at azag.gov and “life care planning packet.”
+ADVANCE DIRECTIVE WORKSHOP: A helpful follow-up to the advocacy training to learn about preparing advance directives to clearly state your end of life and medical care wishes.
+A lawyer will review the AZ Forms and main areas of good directives and answer questions.
+We’ll have plenty of the AZ state-specific forms, which you can find at azag.gov under “life care planning packet.”
 Open to the public.

 LIFE COMPLETION CLASS: This class will teach the two “how to” ways to facilitate a peaceful death, including a demonstration of the inert gas method.
 It includes why not to use other methods.
 This is the only program that requires a 6-month FEN membership for attendance, and includes a thorough discussion about the role of “Exit Guides.”

 LEADERSHIP TEAM MEETINGS: Local FEN team meets regularly to evaluate, refine, and schedule our programs.
 Open to the public.

 Be with us now so we may be with you later.